How To Set Goals and Delegate the SMART Way

 It took a very different leadership challenge, that of leading volunteers, for me to fully grasp these lessons, but once learned I have not forgotten them since.
 In my subsequent jobs, I have continued to measure myself against these four key areas.
 That process of examining my practice against the standard for transformational leadership has changed me, as a leader and manager, for the better.

 How about you?
 Would you describe yourself as a transformational leader?
 We can all find areas for improvement.
 Which area do you most need to work on?
-Why not take a couple of minutes now to think about what you can do today to develop your leadership.
+Why not take a couple of minutes now to think about what you can do today to develop your leadership?
+If you are looking for help with identifying skills, read Leadership Skills: The Five-Level Competency Framework for inspiration.
 You might surprise yourself – the results can be transformational!

 If you want the right answers you have to start with the right questions